ubergarm/SkyMagicIslands/README.md

 Sky Magic Islands
 ===
-A highly integrated modpack weaving together a cast of Custom NPCs with both classic and new magical mods all while turning completely rebalanced ProjectE/EX EMC on its head!
+A highly integrated modpack weaving together a cast of Custom NPCs with both classic and new magical mods all while turning completely re-balanced ProjectE/EX EMC on its head!

 ## Highlights